fajao/fajao.github.io/_tabs/about.md

 ---
 # the default layout is 'page'
 icon: fas fa-info-circle
-order: 4
+order: 1
 ---

 * 🎓 Currently working towards my CRTO from Zero-Point Security
 * 💻 Interested in learning about Networking, Cyber Security and Red Team Operations
 * 🎥 Huge The Office and Lord of The Rings (extended version) fan
-* 🍺 In my spare time I enjoy to grind on PokeRogue
+* 🍺 In my spare time I enjoy grinding on PokeRogue

 ## Next Posts